Gut support for Histamine Intolerance and MCAS

 • Get rid of pathogens

-• Keep oxygen levels low in the colon (better for good bacteria and helps reduce bad bacteria)
+• Keep oxygen levels low in the colon (better for good bacteria)

-All of these things are important for healing your gut and getting your immune system back in balance.
+All of these things are important for healing your gut and getting your immune response back into balance.

 Digestive Enzyme Supplements